Local Origin of Hidden Symmetry in Rotating Spacetimes: Abstract

 \section{Abstract}

-We show that the hidden symmetry and separability characteristic of Kerr geometry arise as an inevitable \emph{local} consequence of the Einstein equations for rotating spacetimes.
-Without assuming separability, algebraic speciality, Killing-Yano symmetry, or global boundary conditions, we analyze general stationary and axisymmetric geometries in a locally non-rotating orthonormal frame.
-Imposing a minimal physical requirement, the local equilibrium condition, we find that the mixed Einstein equations enforce a rigid projective alignment between the radial and angular sectors.
-This result does not rely on vacuum: the mixed equations are insensitive to the detailed form of a comoving stress-energy tensor.
-Consistency then requires equality of Schwarzian derivatives, leading to a universal classification of local solutions into M\"obius, exponential, and trigonometric branches.
-Global regularity generically excludes the trigonometric branch, leaving precisely the Kerr-type sector and the emergence of Petrov type D structure.
-This provides a structural precursor to Kerr uniqueness, demonstrating that the kinematical core of Kerr geometry is encoded locally within the Einstein equations.
+We show that, within a broad stationary-axisymmetric class, Kerr-type separability and hidden symmetry arise as a local consequence of the Einstein equations.
+Without assuming separability, algebraic speciality, Killing--Yano symmetry, or global boundary conditions, we analyze stationary and axisymmetric geometries in a locally non-rotating orthonormal frame and impose a minimal local equilibrium condition, namely the absence of mixed energy-momentum fluxes.
+We find that the mixed Einstein equations enforce a rigid projective alignment between radial and angular sectors, uniquely characterized by a constant-Schwarzian constraint.
+This constraint yields a universal classification of local solutions into M\"obius, exponential, and trigonometric branches, of which global regularity selects precisely the Kerr-type sector.
+In this sense, the kinematical core of Kerr geometry is already fixed locally, and the Schwarzian structure provides the local origin of Kerr rigidity.

 \keywords{stationary axisymmetric spacetimes, Blackhole uniqueness, Schwarzian derivative, projective structure, hidden symmetries}